Coderrob/ddd-kit/README.md

 ## License 📜

-This project is licensed under the terms of the MIT open source license.
+This project is licensed under the terms of the GPL v3 open source license.
 See the [LICENSE](LICENSE) file for details.